Aussi une petite histoire rapide en francais ici.

 As has already been stated in Part of this Virtual Tour, Colchester Castle was built by the Normans (from Normandy in France) from around 1076, as part of their defence system, following their invasion of England in 1066.
 It is an impressive structure, indeed the largest Norman keep ever built and the first to be built by William the Conqueror in England.
 His steward (or dapifer) Eudo de Rie, carried out the initial building work.

 This model in the picture above shows an interpretation of how the finished keep and bailey might have looked around the year 1100.
 The following picture is taken from a similar south easterly direction, some 900 years later.
 The model shows the extensive outer bailey walls, within which the massive keep was built.
 Its great size is due to the fact that the keep was built around the podium of the Roman Temple of Claudius, destroyed by the Iceni Queen Boadicea in AD 60 or 61.
-This must have been a place of great significance to the English whom the Normans had conquered and there would have been a wish to attach their authority to the powerful magic of the location.
+This must have been a place of great significance to the English, whom the Normans had conquered, and with the Normans wishing to attach their authority over the powerful magic of the location.

 The castle is built almost entirely from reclaimed Roman materials, roof tiles being in abundance and heavily used in the walls.
 The large windows in the above view are not original but put in by Charles Gray in the 18th century, to give more light, replacing the smaller Norman slit windows that would once have been there.
-The originals can be seen elsewhere on the building faces.
-More of this later.
+This building was constructed as a barracks for Norman soldiers; a place of safety against attack, but also one where perhaps 2000 soldiers could get out quickly in the event of trouble.
+The original slit windows can be seen elsewhere on the building faces - but more of this later.

-These much decayed foundations are believed to be of an earlier apsidal church or chapel structure, interconnected with a later Norman section with its tell tale tapered slit window evidence.
+These much decayed foundations are believed to be of an earlier apsidal church or chapel structure, interconnected with a later Norman section, with its tell tale tapered slit window evidence.
+What we are looking at is the result of a 1930 archaeological dig that uncovered these foundations and gave us so much more knowledge about our castle's evolution.

 The present day foot bridge leading into the castle keep spans these older foundations and takes the visitor through a typically magnificent Norman archway.
 Opinion is divided as to when this door was added and what form it took, whether it would have had a drawbridge, portcullis, etc. Note the cupola and tree at the top, both late additions to the original.
 More of which later!